JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 or identity-connection around a stack of 1x1, 3x3, 1x1 convolutional layers (K. He et al. 2016).
-The 1x1 are identity convolutions, used for down- and subsequent up-sampling to decrease the computational cost of very deep CNNs.
+The 1x1 are identity convolutions, used for down- and subsequent up-sampling to decrease the computational cost of very deep convolutional neural networks.
 The convolutional layers are followed by one fully connected layer for classification.

 All networks use rectified linear units (ReLu) as neural activation.
 The